nu11v01d/nulls-drg-mods/README.md

   WIP mod that makes magma maggots blow-up like c4 (or worse) on kill.

 ### CPT:
-  Closer Promotion Terminal.
+  [Closer Promotion Terminal (Updated)](https://mod.io/g/drg/m/closer-promotion-terminal-updated).
 A direct port of ArcticEcho's mod of the same name, taken from his source code.

 ### DotF:
   Dwarves of the Future.
 Abandoned WIP cosmetic project.